 Slice 1 onion (red onions are especially pretty) into thin, half-moon rings.
 Spread out in a colander and pour boiling water over the slices so they look wilted.

 Place onions in a quart container and pour brine over them.
 Let cool before putting in the refrigerator.
 The quick pickled onions will be ready the next day.

 Above: In the course of the renovation, ceilings were raised, new drywall and plaster added, and the service cabinets opened up, as they originally did, to pass through from kitchen to café.

 Above: Ball jars from the local hardware store serve as cold drinks glasses.

 Above: The three-part stainless sink, a regulation fixture, was sourced from a restaurant supply store.
 The hanging shelves and dish drying racks are from Ikea; the white dishes and mugs came courtesy of the defunct diner down the road.

 Above: Justus inverted traditional picnic table proportions when he built the narrow, long perch out back.
-It's constructed from a single slab of hemlock.
-He's now working on the wood-fired brick pizza oven.
+It’s constructed from a single slab of hemlock.
+He also built the restaurant’s wood-fired brick pizza oven.